dj-lumiere/DebugUtils-Unity/src/Runtime/SceneNavigator/README.md

 ### Getting GameObject Paths

-Use the `RetrievePath()` extension method to get the full hierarchy path of any GameObject.
+Use the `GetScenePath()` extension method to get the full hierarchy path of any GameObject.

 ```csharp
 public class DebugHelper : MonoBehaviour